-How many hours a week will I need to dedicate to my studies and field work?
+How many hours a week will I need to dedicate to my studies and practicum work?

 Students enrolled in the full-time Two-Year or Advanced Standing programs will take three or four courses each term, which requires being in class approximately 6–8 hours per week.
 Part-time students in the Extended or Reduced Residency programs typically take two classes each term during their first year, spending 4-6 hours per week in live class sessions.
 Additionally, students will spend time outside the classroom completing readings, role plays, group projects and various assignments.